-Which fitness trackers have the best battery life
+Which Fitness Trackers have the Best Battery Life?

 If you're serious about exercising more or getting in shape, having a device that doesn't let you skate by with daily step counts could be better for you.
 With the Moov Now, you have to interact with the device and the app if you want to use it at all, and if you're doing that, you're probably working out regularly using some of the device's routines.

 Moov Now comes in a variety of different colored bands, but also has a few options for the disc-shaped tracker itself.
-The tracker is available in silver, slate, red, or aqua.
+The tracker is available in silver, slate, red, or aqua for around $55 - $60.
 You can also find replacement bands in a wide variety of colors to customize your style.

 Misfit Shine 2